STEP 1: YOU

 Complete the form

 Please fill in the form and submit your report.
-Remember to upload the Barking Record Sheet if you are reporting a dog barking issue.

 Please include the following with your description of the issue: